Nahidf21/Nahidf21/README.md

 ---

 ## 📝 About Me

-I am a meticulous and diligent Data Analysis Intern with over 4 years of experience in advanced technology research and implementation.
-My expertise spans database management, data visualization, feature engineering, and electronic engineering.
-I excel at exploratory data analysis and critical thinking, with proficiency in multiple programming languages.
+I am an expert in Python programming with a strong grasp of object-oriented principles (OOP) and have solid experience in SQL, R, and SAS.
+I have worked with web scraping using BeautifulSoup and completed deep learning and machine learning projects using TensorFlow.
+I possess a strong foundation in statistics and have extensive experience with relational databases.
+I am passionate about feature engineering, exploratory data analysis (EDA),multivariate data analysis, and data visualization.
 ---

 ## 🚀 Core Competencies